 Gardening In Containers Means Less Water Use

-It takes a lot less water to water a pot than it does a big in ground garden.
+It takes a lot less water to water a pot than it does a big garden.

 Not only that, but you can target the watering.
 More water for some pots, less for others.
 Again, you have more control to tend to individual plant needs.